-Anne Howard, Ph.D., is President of the Federation Board, and is a Professor of Special Education at Fitchburg State University with a special interest in inclusive education for students with severe disabilities and positive behavior supports.
+Anne Howard, Ph.D., is a Professor of Special Education at Fitchburg State University with a special interest in inclusive education for students with severe disabilities and positive behavior supports.
 She has been a long-time advocate of high quality education for all children including children with disabilities.
-Anne has a daughter with a profound hearing loss.
+Anne has two wonderful children including a daughter who is deaf.

-Susan Arndt is a parent and advocate for her son, Zachary.
-She is involved in the special needs community volunteering as an officer for her town’s Special Education Parent Advisory Council.
+Susan Hutman is a parent and advocate for her son, Zachary.
+She is involved in the special needs community and has volunteered as an officer for her town’s Special Education Parent Advisory Council.
 At her son’s school she is a Corporator, committee member for some of their fundraising projects and was an officer of the Parent Advisory Group.
 She is the Committee Chairperson for the Federation’s annual Gala.
 Susan has taken many Federation trainings, including the Parent Consultant Training Institute in 2011, is trained as a Special Education Surrogate Parent, and has testified on Special Education issues at the State House.
 Susan is a trained and certified Montessori teacher and her professional background is in interior design.

 Teresita Ramos, Esquire, is an attorney at the Massachusetts Law Reform Institute specializing in civil rights, language access, and education.
 She has served on the Wellesley School Committee, is the Co-Chair of the MA Department of Education’s Special Education Advisory Committee, and was appointed by Gov. Deval Patrick to the Board of Registration of Social Workers of the Commonwealth of MA.
 She is the mother of two girls, one of whom has autism.

-Leo Rotman, CFP is the founder of River Financial Group, LLC and specializes in working with families that have children with disabilities.
+Leo Rotman, CFP, is the founder of River Financial Group, LLC and specializes in working with families that have children with disabilities.
 He lives in Sudbury, MA with his two boys- Jakob and Noah, one of whom has autism.
 He is the founder of Metro West United Sports, a non-profit program that runs unified sports for children with disabilities.
 When not working or volunteering, Leo enjoys spending time with his boys, traveling the world and Cross Fit.

 Director Emeritus – William Henderson, Ed.D., is the retired Principal of the Patrick O’Hearn Elementary School in Dorchester.
 Under Dr. Henderson’s leadership the O’Hearn School became a fully inclusive, nationally recognized school.
 In 2009, the City of Boston renamed the school as the Dr. William W. Henderson Inclusion Elementary School – Boston.
 He is a person with a visual impairment.
 Dr. Henderson was a member of the Federation Board from 1994-2010.